Two- and Three Vector Boson Production in e+ e- Collisions within the BESS Model: Conclusions

 \section{Conclusions}

-The discussion of the last chapter has shown that the specific structures of the BESS model (existence of heavier vector bosons, mixing between heavy and light ones, new induced couplings) will become effective in boson production by $e^+e^-$-collisions at energies of about 500 GeV with sufficient magnitude, such that an identification of these effects (and, consequently discrimination of BESS and SM) would be possible with the help of the planned New Linear Collider (NLC).
+The discussion of the last section has shown that the specific structures of the BESS model (existence of heavier vector bosons, mixing between heavy and light ones, new induced couplings) will become effective in boson production by $e^+e^-$-collisions at energies of about 500 GeV with sufficient magnitude, such that an identification of these effects (and, consequently discrimination of BESS and SM) would be possible with the help of the planned New Linear Collider (NLC).
 The most promising observables in this respect are total cross sections for production of unpolarized and longitudinally polarized gauge bosons.
 Further valuable information can also be obtained by measuring asymmetries and partial cross sections although the results will be less conclusive due to limited statistics.
 In general, quantities connected with two boson production will be measurable to much greater accuracy and yield more distinctive bounds.
 But results for three boson production processes will be of particular theoretical interest because they are determined partially by the four-boson self-interactions which are much more sensitive to the specific model than the three-vector vertices.
-If no deviations from the SM will be found in future measurements of the above-mentioned process the results will nevertheless allow to restrict the parameter ranges of the BESS model parameters due to finite experimental accuracy.
-A careful investigation of the corresponding expectations will be published in a forthcoming paper [7]. \eject {\bf Appendix A} \centerline{\underbar{Trilinear gauge boson self-interactions}}
+If no deviations from SM will be found in future measurements of the above-mentioned process the results will nevertheless allow to restrict the parameter ranges of the BESS model parameters due to finite experimental accuracy.
+A careful investigation of the corresponding expectations has been published in ref.~\cite{hep-ph/9212291}.